mibrito/gastruck/README.md

 gas station prices.
 However if you prefere navegating by searching a name of a place: state/city/station you can perform a search on the API and choose the place you would like.

+It was developed using ReactJs with es6, Bootstrap, Less and Gulp.

 ## Usage

 Before going deep in the app, there are some steps to be followed before.